-The next recruiting cycle will be in the spring of 2022, but we welcome inquiries at any time.
 The board is a group of community members that share a common passion for this organization to make history a relevant force in people’s lives, and who enjoy working together to see that passion translate into meaningful volunteer work on behalf of HHM.
 It is a thoughtful, deliberative group that partners with staff to meet the challenges and opportunities of the organization.
 And there are other new members, so you’ll be part of driving change on the board right from the beginning.

 Board members are elected for three-year terms.
 A commitment of 7-10 hours per month is recommended, with 3-4 hours per month devoted to meetings (full board meetings and at least one committee) and the balance for other activities, including fundraising and introducing friends and prospective donors to the Museum and its events.
-Board meetings are on the second Wednesday of every month at 6:30 p.m.
+Board meetings are the second Wednesday of every month at 6:30 p.m.
 The board is eager to resume meetings in person as soon as conditions permit, but expects to continue hold committee meetings online for the convenience and access of members.

 Please contact Executive Director John Crippen at email@example.com or 612-201-6917 for more information.